Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 Q1: What do you mean by rural development?
 Bring out the key issues in rural development.

 Ans: Rural areas support the bulk of India’s population.
 Simultaneously, these areas are the breeding ground of poverty, hunger and starvation.
 So, to accelerate the process of growth and development of a country, rural development must be accorded priority.
-Rural development refers to the actions and initiatives taken for the social and economic development of the rural or backward areas.
+Rural development refers to the actions and initiatives taken for the social and economic development of rural or backward areas.
 The key issues in rural development are as follows:

 • Human Capital Formation- Rural areas lack quality human capital.
-Therefore, rural development programmes should aim at development of human resources by investing in education, technical skills development through on-the-job training, health care, etc.
+Therefore, rural development programmes should aim at the development of human resources by investing in education, technical skills development through on-the-job training, health care, etc.

 • Development of Rural Infrastructure- Infrastructure development is a very crucial issue at the micro level.
 It provides a support system to all the production activities in the economy, the absence of which makes economic growth and social development impossible.
-Development of rural infrastructure includes development of bank, credit societies, electricity, means of transport, means of irrigation, development of markets, facilities for agricultural research, etc.
+Development of rural infrastructure includes the development of banks, credit societies, electricity, means of transport, means of irrigation, development of markets, facilities for agricultural research, etc.

 • Land reforms- Land reforms along with technical reforms must be initiated in the rural areas.
 These enable the use of modern techniques and methods, thereby, increasing the productivity and aggregate volume of farm output.
 In addition, land reforms lead to efficient and optimum use of land, enabling large-scale production.